harmony2ww/wwwwserver/README.md

 * Main goal is to create something workfull about our developing needs.
 * In second case I will try to give more about what could be.
 * Open source ideas - there get chance to give more, create more and develop more.
-* There will be more interesting and helpfull features about the web server.
-* Developing ideas is more complicated proccess, that give me a challenge for future work.
 * Creating ideas, create open source, creating, developing.

 ## Authors :copyright: [![Code of Conduct](https://img.shields.io/badge/code%20of-conduct-ff69b4.svg?style=flat)](https://github.com/X0xx-1110/WWWW-Server/blob/main/CODE_OF_CONDUCT.md)